 HMV suspends share trading, seeks rescue

-LONDON (AP) - British music and entertainment retailer HMV admitted defeat on Tuesday after more than 90 years in business, suspending trading in its shares and calling in administrators to try to salvage any viable parts of the business.
+LONDON (AP) - British music and entertainment retailer HMV admitted defeat on Tuesday after more than 90 years on the U.K high street, suspending trading in its shares and calling in administrators to try to salvage any viable parts of the business.

 The company's shares closed at 1.1 pence in London trading on Monday, down from a high of 4 pence a month ago.